 The government-wide financial statements are designed to provide readers with a broad overview of the Office's finances, in a manner similar to a private sector business.
-The Statement of Net Position presents information on all of the Office's assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the Office is improving or deteriorating.
-The Statement of Activities presents information showing how the Office's net assets change during each fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs regardless of the timing of the related cash flows.
+The Statement of Net Position presents information on all of the Office's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Office is improving or deteriorating.
+The Statement of Activities presents information showing how the Office's net position changed during each fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs regardless of the timing of the related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.
 The governmental activity of the Office is to provide legal defense to indigents.